sheunaluko/tidyscripts/README.md

 <img src="https://storage.googleapis.com/tidyscripts/tidyscripts_architecture.png" width="70%"/>

 The holy grail of typescript development lies before you.
-The Tidyscripts monorepo leverages npm workspaces, vercel and nextjs, and turbo repo to deliver a powerhouse developer experience in a tiny package.
+The Tidyscripts monorepo leverages npm workspaces, vercel and nextjs, and turbo repo to deliver a tremendously powerful and optimized developer experience.
 At the core is the tidyscripts_common package, which is imported by the tidyscripts_node and tidyscripts_web packages.
 These, in turn, are imported by the tidyscripts nextjs application, which is deployed on vercel to a global edge computing network.
 This provides unprecedented full stack typescript library and application development, distribution, and deployment.

 Tidyscripts includes libraries for cryptography, functional programming, graphing, financial/cryptocurrency analysis, and much more.

 ### Usage

 #### Live Applications
-Check out the (live application)[https://tidyscripts.com] to explore it's features
+Check out the [live application](https://www.tidyscripts.com) to explore it's features

 #### Web library
 For import into react project or other website.